Arithmetic Veech sublattices of $\SL(2,\Z)$: Introduction

-We emphasize that the main ideas in the proof of Theorem~\ref{th:main} are drawn from the work of Asada \cite{Asada}, Thurston \cite{Thurston}, and especially Diaz--Donagi--Harbater \cite{Num}, whose title we have borrowed in order to emphasize the similarity.
+We emphasize that the main ideas in the proof of Theorem~\ref{th:main} are drawn from the work of Asada \cite{Asada}, Thurston \cite{Thurston}, and especially Diaz--Donagi--Harbater \cite{Num}.
 Part of our motivation is to cast the relevant arguments of \cite{Asada} and \cite{Num}, which are written in the language of algebraic geometry and field extensions, in topological terms.
-As this paper was being completed, we encountered the very recent article of Bux--Ershov--Rapinchunk \cite{BER}, which gives a new proof of Asada's theorem in extremely explicit group-theoretic language; the reader will note that the diagram of Riemann surfaces and fundamental groups used in our proof also appears in \S 6 of \cite{BER}.
+As this paper was being completed, we encountered the very recent article of Bux--Ershov--Rapinchuk \cite{BER}, which gives a new proof of Asada's theorem in extremely explicit group-theoretic language; the reader will note that the diagram of Riemann surfaces and fundamental groups used in our proof also appears in \S 6 of \cite{BER}.

-One could also refine Theorem~\ref{th:main} by asking which algebraic curves over number fields are holomorphically {\em isomorphic} (not merely birational) to Teichm\"{u}ller curves.
-The answer is not "every curve" -- for example, according to Masur \cite{Masur86} (see also Veech \cite{Veech}) Teichm\"{u}ller curves cannot be compact, and so a proper algebraic curve over a number field can never be isomorphic to a Teichm\"{u}ller curve.
-But the question of which {\em affine} algebraic curves are isomorphic over $\C$ to Teichm\"{u}ller curves is a long-standing open problem.
+One could also refine Theorem~\ref{th:main} by asking which algebraic curves over number fields are holomorphically isomorphic (not merely birational) to Teichm\"{u}ller curves.
+According to Masur \cite{Masur86} (see also Veech \cite{Veech}) Teichm\"{u}ller curves cannot be compact, and so a proper algebraic curve over a number field can never be isomorphic to a Teichm\"{u}ller curve.
+The question of which affine algebraic curves are isomorphic over $\C$ to Teichm\"{u}ller curves is a long-standing open problem, which remains unsettled by the present work.

-Theorem~\ref{th:main} arises as a corollary of the purely group-theoretic Theorem~\ref{th:veech}, which is in some sense the "real theorem" of the present paper.
+Theorem \ref{th:main} arises as a corollary of the purely group-theoretic Theorem~\ref{th:veech}, which is the main result of the present paper.
 In order to state this result, we require some additional notation.
 Throughout, $\pi_{g,n}$ will denote the fundamental group for the genus $g$ surface $S_{g,n}$ with $n$ punctures, and $\PMod(S_{g,n})$, $\Mod(S_{g,n})$ will denote the associated mapping class group and pure mapping class group of $S_{g,n}$.
 The pure mapping class group $\Mod(S_{g,n})$ admits an outer action on $\pi_{g,n}$, preserving each of the $n$ conjugacy classes corresponding to the $n$ punctures of $S_{g,n}$.
 In fact, by the Dehn--Nielsen theorem, $\Mod(S_{g,n})$ is an index two subgroup of the group of outer automorphisms of $\pi_{g,n}$ preserving these conjugacy classes.